huangtangy/QLG/README.md

-### This notebook provides numerical simulations of quantum lattice gate (QLG)–based state preparation.
+### This code folder provides numerical simulations of quantum lattice gate (QLG)–based state preparation.
 Note: The recommended Python environment is specified in `requirements.txt`.
 There are two methods included in the Repos:
 (1).
 Adiabatic ramping